dougklassen/Revit-Perfect/README.md

 Revit-Perfect
 =============

 A suite of tools for standardization of Revit projects.

-Includes commands from Revit-Import-Category-Styles, FamilyManager, and ViewNameConfig
+* Manage Import Category styles
+* Manage view names
+* Advanced visibility graphics management in Revit using view specific graphics overrides.